PotatoCodo/ai201-project2-fitfindr/planning.md

      before trusting it" is a plan. -->

 **Milestone 3 — Individual tool implementations:**
+Claude is given tool specs, arguments, and what they mean.
+Then asked to implement it.
+Also ask Claude to generate a test file (likely using pytest) that tests these tools individually, including failure cases.
+Test using this test document and refactor/iterate until each tool reaches the desired spec.

 **Milestone 4 — Planning loop and state management:**